ubeda/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         Setup = MyDIRAC-Production
         #  Default name of system instances
         InstanceName = Production
-        #  Flag to skip download of CAs
+        #  Flag to skip download of CAs, on the first Server of your installation you need to get CAs
+        #Ê installed by some external means
         SkipCADownload = yes
         #  Flag to use the server certificates
         UseServerCertificate = yes